If you’re looking for the best cat litter for kittens training to use the box (or wondering if they even need special litter), I’ve got your back!

 • 99% dust-free

-• It’s a clumping litter
+• It’s clumping litter.

 • Lightweight

-• Chemical-free, clay-free and biodegradable
+• Chemical-free, clay-free, and biodegradable

-• It’s also fragrance-free
+• It’s also fragrance-free.

 Cons